Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/guide.rst

 An example of the subclassed :class:`Experiment` object that builds and labels the model is shown in the next few sections.

-This guide illustrates the use of Pyomo.DoE using a reaction kinetics example (Wang and Dowling, 2022).
+This guide illustrates the use of Pyomo.DoE using a reaction kinetics example ([WD22]_).

 .. math::
    :nowrap: